dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 ## Example

 To demonstrate this problem, I'm going to present [an example problem, similar to one originally presented in a post by Bob Nystrom](https://journal.stuffwithstuff.com/2010/10/01/solving-the-expression-problem/).
 To solve this problem, we would effectively solve the expression problem.
-I will present many non-solutions to this problem before showing real solutions.
+I will present many non-solutions to this problem.
+In the end, I will show the one and only real solution that I've found to this problem.

 Suppose we're developing a note-taking application.
 The application will be released for the first time with support for three modes: prose mode, whiteboard mode, and spreadsheet mode.
 Each mode has three core functionalities: users can load, edit, and save a file in each mode.
 After it is released, we will need to make a second release.
 The second release should have support for a few more modes: picture mode, video mode, and voice mode.
 The second release should also have support for more functionalities in each mode; users want to export, format, and select regions, in every mode.